 My next question was whether the technique was limited to the softest of rods.
 Would it be possible to use a firmer rod and still not tear the worm off the hook when starting my forward cast?

-I switched to a Nissin Pocket Mini 360 which is much closer to the stiffness of many tenkara rods.
-By slowing my cast just a bit, concentrating on starting the forward cast slowly and accelerating smoothly, I still got great casts and did not rip the worm off the hook.
+I switched to a 12 foot keiryu rod which was much closer to the stiffness of many tenkara rods.
+By slowing my cast just a bit, concentrating on starting the forward cast slowly and accelerating smoothly, I still got great casts and it never did rip the worm off the hook.